jamesmule/VAPforSE/README.md

 ## Intro
 This repository contains an English VoiceAttack profile with about **50 commands (well over 1000 combinations)** for controlling SpaceEngine using your voice.

-This is probably especially useful in VR or if you're not quick with the keyboard, I've found it to be very convenient when exploring on a screen, too.
+This is probably especially useful in VR or if you're not quick with the keyboard or mouse, and I've found it to be very convenient when exploring on a screen, too.
 Another idea would be to let other people in the room control SpaceEngine to go to objects or toggle overlays.

 ---
 ## Examples